-Malakoff Diggins Historic State Park North Bloomfield was original called “Humbug City” due to the fact that miners who settled there in 1951 did not strike gold.
-However, a few years later, hydraulic methods helped a second wave of miners to find enough gold to justify settling there.
+North Bloomfield was originally called “Humbug City” because miners who settled there in 1951 did not strike gold.
+However, a few years later, hydraulic methods helped a second wave of miners find enough gold to justify settling there.
 That’s when the post office said the town name had to be changed because there were just too many other towns named “Humbug.”
-The townsfolk went for Bloomfield next, but that was ALSO taken.
+The townsfolk went for Bloomfield next, but that was also taken.
 So they threw a North in front of it.
-Turns out miners weren’t the most creative when it came to naming places, but that’s OK ’cause they were rich (hopefully).
-Eventually, thanks to lawsuits in 1884, hydraulic mining came to an end, and Humbug City Bloomfield North Bloomfield became an abandoned ghost town not much later.
-Today, the church, school, barbershop, fire department, and tons of other buildings remain standing, which makes this particular abandoned place feel like one where zombies are going to come out of the ground in the cemetery (which, yes, is also still there) at any minute.
+It turns out miners weren’t the most creative when it came to naming places, but that’s okay because they were rich, hopefully.
+The town grew to over 2,000 people and had eight saloons, five hotels, three lodging houses, and even a few breweries.
+Eventually, thanks to lawsuits in 1884, hydraulic mining came to an end, and Humbug City-turned-Bloomfield-turned-North Bloomfield became an abandoned ghost town not much later.
+Today, it’s one of the most well-preserved ghost towns in the state, with the church, school, barbershop, fire department, and other buildings still standing, which lends itself to maximum eeriness in the best way possible.
+Want to see for yourself?
+It sits inside a scenic State Park in the Sierra Nevada foothills, and daily tours are offered in the summer.

 Mystery abounds when it comes to the Chemung Mine's sordid past.
 What we do know: 1) It served the town of Masonic (basically as far east as you can go from the Bay Area before you hit Nevada) from 1909 to 1938, 2) its owner was allegedly thrown into a mine shaft for cheating his employees, and 3) his ghost is not super happy about it, though he seems to save his rage for Saturday nights.
 It’s also easy to access if visiting abandoning mines is your thing (you can even crawl through some of the tunnels), just be careful not to fall into any open shafts.

-Truckee The first railroad line to traverse the Sierra Nevada range, this nearly 1,700-foot tunnel was completed in 1867 by Chinese workers and the first train passed through it in 1868.
+The first railroad line to traverse the Sierra Nevada range, this nearly 1,700-foot tunnel was completed in 1867 by Chinese workers and the first train passed through it in 1868.
 The last train passed through in 1993 when the route was changed to a new location that looked nowhere near as cool as this.
 Today, you can hike through them and see petroglyphs, the historic 75-foot hand-built Chinese Wall, and lots and lots of graffiti.